Seahawks notebook: Chris Carson on injury report, Russell Wilson takes advice from Mr. October

-RENTON — A few hours after Chris Carson said he felt “close to 100%” in having recovering from 54 touches in two games played barely 100 hours apart, the Seahawks running back showed up on the team’s injury report with a shoulder issue.
+RENTON — A few hours after Chris Carson said he felt “close to 100%” in recovering from 54 touches in two games played barely 100 hours apart, the Seahawks running back showed up on the team’s injury report with a shoulder issue.

-Carson did not mention the injury when he talked to reporters before practice, and he has not been on the injury report previously this season, playing in all five games.
+Carson did not mention the injury when he talked to reporters before practice, and he had not been on the injury report previously this season, playing in all five games.

-Coach Pete Carroll did not talk to the media Thursday, so there was no immediate word on if the injury is something that could impact his availability for Sunday’s game at Cleveland.
+Coach Pete Carroll did not talk to the media Thursday, so there was no immediate word on if the injury is something that could affect his availability for Sunday’s game at Cleveland.
 Being listed as limited could mean Carson sustained the injury in practice itself, or that it was just something that crept up and held him out a little bit.

 Carson is on pace for 301 carries this season and is coming off consecutive 100-yard games against Arizona and the Rams, having also caught the winning TD against Los Angeles on a 5-yard catch with 2:28 left.

-Carson said he went back to Atlanta for a few days during the weekend break following the win over the Rams.
+Carson said he went back to Atlanta for a few days during the weekend break after the win over the Rams.

 “I just chilled for the most part,” Carson said.
 “I let my body heal up and hung out with my dogs.”

-Asked how he felt, he said “I feel pretty good now.
+Asked how he felt, he said, “I feel pretty good now.
 I feel good, close to 100%.
 It’s still early in the week, so we have some time.
 But I feel pretty good.”

-The Seahawks also listed Carson’s backup, Rashaad Penny, on the injury report for the first time this week with the hamstring issue that held him out of the games against the Saints and Cardinals.
+The Seahawks also listed Carson’s backup, Rashaad Penny, on the injury report for the first time this week with the hamstring issue that held him out of games against the Saints and Cardinals.
 But Penny was listed as a full participant, indicating no serious concern.

-Still, Seattle’s top two running backs appearing on the injury report or the first time this week the day before the team is due to leave for Cleveland and Sunday’s game against the Browns is at least something to watch.
+Still, Seattle’s top two running backs appearing on the injury report for the first time this week the day before the team is due to leave for Cleveland and Sunday’s game against the Browns is at least something to watch.

 Fluker, Brown sit out practice